netdata/netdata/docs/tutorials/monitor-hadoop-cluster.md

 ```

 Uncomment these lines and edit the `url` value(s) according to your setup.
 Now's the time to add any other configuration
 details, which you can find inside of the `hdfs.conf` file itself.
+Most production implementations will require TLS
+certificates.

-The end result for a simple HDFS setup, running
+The result for a simple HDFS setup, running entirely on `localhost` and without certificate authentication, might look
-entirely on `localhost` and without certificate authentication, might look like this:
+like this:

 ```yaml
 # [ JOBS ]